 There are two pending proceedings related to the enforcement of a financial pledge by the Issuer: (i) in one of them, the plaintiff requires the declaration of invalidity of the financial pledge existing over shares and the execution of such pledge; and (ii) the Issuer has challenged the decision of the insolvency administrator of resolution of the acts of creation of the pledge decided in favour of the insolvency estate.
-Additionally, the Issuer was notified to grant a guarantee in the approximate amount of ε 51 million due to an alleged failure to comply with an arrest order for bank accounts, which was challenged and is pending a decision.
+Additionally, the Issuer was notified to grant a guarantee in the approximate amount of $\mathfrak{E}51$ million due to an alleged failure to comply with an arrest order for bank accounts, which was challenged.